ProjectVH/HUST2022/README.md

 ## Resources

-This project was modifyed from Patrick Collins's [nft-mix project] (https://github.com/PatrickAlphaC/nft-mix)
+This project was modifyed from Patrick Collins's [nft-mix project] (https://github.com/PatrickAlphaC/nft-mix) under MIT license
 ## License

 This project is licensed under the [MIT license](LICENSE).